santhoshkumar004/Automatic-Smart-Irrigation-Management-System-Using-ArduinoUno/README.md

 # Automatic-Smart-Irrigation-Management-System-Using-ArduinoUno
 This project was designed and developed in my final year.
-It was built primarily to benefit farmers.<br>This projects was coded using Arduino IDE 2.3.2.<br>The main board with ATMega 328p microcontroller used here Arduino Uno.
+It was built primarily to benefit farmers.The software used for coding is Arduino IDE 2.3.2.<br>The main board with ATMega 328p microcontroller used here Arduino Uno.
 It is very useful for small scale , college level automation projects as it is very to program and the interfacing is very convenient.
 # Components Used
 The Components Used for this Project are as Follows:<br><br>
 1.Arduino Uno.<br>